Connect with us

 This historical event is one of the first signs that the most ambitious infrastructural event in the region is moving forward from plans on paper to reality.

-Other components of the project include construction of three resort cities at Isiolo, Lamu and Lokichoggio near Lake Turkana, construction of airports in the resort cities and development of associated infrastructure such as a 1,100MW power line and a 185 km water supply line.
+Other components of the project include the construction of three resort cities at Isiolo, Lamu, and Lokichoggio near Lake Turkana, the construction of airports in the resort cities, and the development of associated infrastructure such as a 1,100MW power line and a 185 km water supply line.

 Although Lapsset is a 20-year project, most of the projects are expected to be completed by 2015.
 The project is hoped to trigger economic activities and more than double Kenya’s GDP.